RustyMods/DiscordBot/Thunderstore/README.md

     - Right-click on each channel you want to use
     - Select "Copy ID"
     - Save these IDs for your configuration

+### 3. Configure the Plugin

+After first run, configuration files will be generated in `BepInEx/config/`.
+Edit the Discord Bot config file to set up your:

+- Channel IDs
+- Webhook URLs
+- Polling intervals
+- Bot Token [SERVER ONLY]

 ## Configurations